danapug/startup/README.md

 •	**Existing user –** Stores the budget scores under the same user if the user already exists.

-•	**Use MongoDB to store credentials –** Stores both username and their scores.
+•	**Use MongoDB to store credentials –** Stores both username and their scores in the database.
+The scoreboard only outputs that person's scores though.

 •	**Restricts functionality –** You cannot do anything until you have logged in.